Polish Australians: Demographics

+Language

+In Australia, 45,379 people reported speaking Polish at home in 2021.
+Victoria had the highest number of Polish speakers at 13,670, followed by New South Wales at 13,502.
+The median age for Polish speakers was between 50 and 54 in 2021.
+67.5% of people that spoke Polish were born in Poland, 25.6% in Australia.
+In 2021, approximately 50% of Polish-born Australians had arrived in Australia between 1981 and 2000, inclusive.

+Religion

+71.8% of Polish speakers in Australia identify as Catholic, with 18.4% identifying with no religion in 2021.

+Education

+38.1% of Polish-born Australians have a bachelor's degree or above as of 2021, compared to 22.7% for those born in Australia.

+Income

+The median household income for Polish-born Australians in 2021 was $1656, compared with $1936 for the total overseas-born Australian population and $1635 for those born in Australia.

 Melbourne

 Melbourne, Victoria, has the largest Polish population in Australia which comprises a large part of the city's eclectic multicultural community.
 In 1986, the state of Victoria accounted for 36.4 percent of Australia's Polish-born population compared with 25.8 percent of the national population.
 A vast majority of these immigrants reside in Melbourne's south-east or north-west, in suburbs such as Rowville, St. Albans, Sunshine, Dandenong and Yarraville, as well as the City of Greater Geelong.

 The largest portion of Melbourne's Polish population immigrated to the city after the Second World War, with the second largest influx occurring in the 1980s.
 However, Melbourne's Polish history goes back much further than the 1940s, with a Polish Relief Fund and a Polish Society both established in the city as early as 1863.
 A "Polish Festival @ Federation Square" has been yearly event there since 2004.